valeriofarias/WorkTimer/WorkTimer/Readme.md

 'dotnet publish -c release -r win-x64'

-## Instaling in other machine with Windows 64 bits
+## Installing in other machine with Windows 64 bits

 1. Create a folder with the name WorkTimer
 2. Inside of WorkTimer folder make a new folder with report name